-To assist in developing the CTE Transition and State Plans, the CSDE multipronged stakeholder engagement process included data collected through on-line and in-person surveys, presentations, meetings, focus groups, and public hearings (Appendix A).
+To assist in developing the CTE Transition and State Plans, the CSDE multipronged stakeholder engagement process included the following three steps: Engaging in the Vision, Continuing the Conversation, and Posting the CSDE Perkins V State Plan.
+Data were collected through on-line and inperson surveys, presentations, meetings, focus groups, and public hearings (Appendix A).
 Below are a list of activities that occurred to engage, inform, and collect data from stakeholders pertaining to the CTE State Plan.